 The Deutsche Bank building at 130 Liberty Street was severely damaged on September 11, 2001 and remains unoccupied.
-Consistent with the original Partial Action Plan 7, LMDC acquired the Building from Deutsche Bank on August 31, 2004, and is planning to deconstruct it.
+Consistent with the original Partial Action Plan 7, LMDC acquired the Building from Deutsche Bank on August 31, 2004 with the intent to deconstruct it.

-As outlined in the original Partial Action Plan 7, LMDC acquired the 130 Liberty Site pursuant to a mediated settlement agreement among Deutsche Bank, two of Deutsche Bank's insurers of the building ("Prior Insurers"), and LMDC.
-Under the agreement, LMDC would pay \$90 million to Deutsche Bank for title to the 130 Liberty Site and LMDC would be responsible for certain costs associated with the remediation and deconstruction of the Deutsche Bank building, up to \$45 million.
-LMDC projected approximately \$25-\$29 million in additional costs in connection with the remediation and deconstruction of the Deutsche Bank building.
-These additional costs related to, among other things, the procurement of pollution liability insurance, the retention of an entity to serve as LMDC's representative in the day-to-day management of the remediation and deconstruction process, the undertaking of additional environmental review, testing, and monitoring during the deconstruction process, and legal and other transaction fees and expenses.
+As outlined in the initial Partial Action Plan 7, which allocated \$164,077,400 to the program, LMDC acquired the 130 Liberty Site pursuant to a mediated settlement agreement among Deutsche Bank, two of Deutsche Bank's insurers of the building ("Prior Insurers"), and LMDC.
+Under the agreement, LMDC paid \$90 million to Deutsche Bank for title to the 130 Liberty Street parcel and LMDC would be responsible for certain costs associated with the remediation and deconstruction of the building up to \$45 million.
+LMDC projected approximately \$25-\$29 million in related additional costs including, among other things, procurement of pollution liability insurance, retention of a firm to serve as LMDC's representative in day-to-day management of the remediation and deconstruction process, the undertaking of additional environmental review, testing, and monitoring during the deconstruction process, and legal and other transaction fees and expenses.
 Other expenditures included consultant fees and costs associated with the required public notices and public outreach for the acquisition of property and continuation of the environmental review process.
 Accordingly, LMDC expected to pay an aggregate of \$164 million for all costs associated with acquiring title to 130 Liberty Street and the remediation and deconstruction of the Deutsche Bank building, which together would create a parcel ready for redevelopment.